Our Patient Navigators can provide more information on side effects like pain.

 Pain is very common among people who have been diagnosed with any type of cancer.
-In a 2014 survey of chordoma patients and survivors, nearly 40 percent reported experiencing chronic pain.
-For those with mobile spine tumors, that number increases to 54 percent.
+In a 2020 survey of chordoma patients and survivors, up to 59 percent reported experiencing pain.

 Pain experienced by chordoma patients and survivors is usually caused by nerve and tissue damage from either the tumor itself or its treatment.
 Growing tumors can cause irreversible damage to cranial and spinal nerves, nerves may need to be removed during surgery along with the tumor, and radiation can affect tissue and nerves in the area being radiated as well as weaken bone.
 This can result in a number of short-term and long-term side effects, including pain.

 Pain can affect every part of your life — daily living activities like getting dressed and eating, enjoying being around others, sleeping, and working or going to school.
 It can also affect your mental and emotional health, causing feelings of isolation, exhaustion, anger, fear, anxiety, and depression.